auth0/lock/README.md

 This is one of the example of how Auth0 Lock would work with a Single Page App (SPA).
 Please [click here to get more information about using Auth0 Lock with a SPA](https://github.com/auth0/lock/wiki/Types-Of-Applications#single-page-app) or [click here to get information on how to use it with a Regular WebApp](https://github.com/auth0/lock/wiki/Types-Of-Applications#regular-webapp)

+## Authentication Modes

+We can use Auth0 Lock with Popup Mode or Redirect Mode.
+[Click here to learn more about this 2 modes](https://github.com/auth0/lock/wiki/Authentication-Modes) and [click here to learn how to implement them with Auth0 Lock](https://github.com/auth0/lock/wiki/Types-Of-Applications)

 ## API

 ### Auth0Lock(clientID, domain[, options])